gomorpheus/morpheus-apidoc/source/includes/_option_types.md

-type | N | Type, the type of input. eg. `text`, `checkbox`, `select`, etc. Default is `text`. fieldLabel | N | Field Label, the label for user input. placeHolder | N | Placeholder defaultValue | N | Default Value required | N | Required, Default is `false`. exportMeta | N | Export as Tag, Default is `false`.
+type | N | Type, the type of input. eg. `text`, `checkbox`, `select`, etc. Default is `text`. fieldLabel | N | Field Label, the label for user input. placeHolder | N | Placeholder verifyPattern | N | Verify Pattern, A regexp string that validates the input, use `(?i)` to make the matcher case insensitive defaultValue | N | Default Value required | N | Required, Default is `false`. exportMeta | N | Export as Tag, Default is `false`.